Biocentrism News - Robert Lanza's Theory of the Universe

 Indeed, it is here that biocentrism suggests a very different view of reality.
 Most people imagine the external world to exist on its own, with an appearance that more-or-less resembles what we ourselves see.
 Human or animal eyes, according to this view, are merely clear windows that accurately let in the world.
 If our personal window ceases to exist (such as in death) that does not in any way alter the continued existence of the external reality or its supposed “actual” appearance.
 A tree is still there, the moon still shines.
 They have an independent existence.
 True, a dog may see an autumn colors in shades of gray, and an eagle may perceive much greater detail among its leaves, but most creatures basically apprehend the same object, which persists even if NO eyes were upon it.

 This “Is it really there?” issue pre-dates biocentrism.
-Once one fully understands that, there is no independent external universe outside of biological existence, the rest more-or-less falls into place (see The Grand Biocentric Design for a fuller explanation of all this).
+Once one fully understands that, there is no independent external universe outside of biological existence, the rest more-or-less falls into place.

 No Time to Lose